 Practicing recall with the long lead will give you some peace of mind, but it will also be training a very important habit called “a check-in.”
-Through repetition, you will be teaching your dog that he should stop and return to a safe distance to check in with you throughout your walk.
+Through repetition, you will teach your dog to stop and return to a safe distance to check in with you throughout your walk.

 It’s your dog’s way of saying, “Hey, are you coming?”
 If your dog occasionally returns to you, especially without being prompted, he’s checking to ensure you aren’t getting too far behind.

 3. Add Distractions